Breathe Moist Air

 Your sinuses -- air-filled pockets found within your cheeks, behind your forehead and eyebrows, on either side of the bridge of your nose, and behind your nose -- can get clogged easily.
 Healthy sinuses are lined with a thin layer of mucus that traps dust, germs, and other particles in the air.
 Ideally, tiny hair-like cilia sweep mucus and anything trapped in it out of the sinuses, down the back of your throat and into the stomach.

 What Causes Sinus Problems?

-Sinus pain and pressure occurs when the tissue in your nose becomes swollen and inflamed, preventing the sinuses from draining properly.
+Sinus pain and pressure occurs when the tissue in your nose and sinuses becomes swollen and inflamed, preventing the sinuses from draining properly.
 Change in temperature, allergies, smoking, the common cold -- pretty much anything that causes swelling in your sinuses or keeps the cilia from sweeping away mucus -- can cause sinus problems.